databricks/terraform-provider-databricks/website/content/Resources/notebook.md

 #### - `format`:
 > **(Required)** This specifies the format of the file to be imported.
 By default, this is SOURCE.
 However it may be one of: SOURCE, HTML, JUPYTER, DBC.
 The value is case sensitive.
+Note: For Azure, JUPYTER differs from other options in producing a notebook in a file format supported by the [workspace import and export API](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/workspace#--request-structure-1).

 ## Attribute Reference